Fecal microbiota transplantation in dogs and cats – Sustainable intestinal health in dogs and cats

 (C) https://animalbiome.vet/pages/fecal-microbiota-transplant

-Importance of the microbiome for intestinal health
+The importance of the microbiome for gut health

 Nutrient utilization and energy production: